enkidevs/curriculum/Python/Testing/debugging-with-print.md

 ## Content

 It doesn't matter how experienced a programmer is, there will always be mistakes in his **code**.

-**Debugging** means understanding what is going wrong with the code.
-There are many ways of **debugging** a program, but we will focus on the easiest one in this insight.
-This is debugging using the `print()` statement.
+Debugging means understanding what is going *wrong* with the code.
+There are many ways to debug a program, but we will focus on the most basic one in this insight.
+Debugging using the `print()` statement.

-Basically what happens is we look at the **values** of **variables** at specific **times**.
-In order to be able to **debug** your code you need a good understanding. **Debugging** helps you identify the exact cause of the **problem**.
-However, there is no problem if you don't have the smallest idea where it might come from.
 Usually, developers start with printing everything for a better understanding.
+Basically what happens is: we look at the **values** of **variables** at specific **times**.

-We will use the following example:
+Consider the following example:
 ```
 1 def foo():
 2   return 6
 3 x = foo()
 4 while(True):
 5   x += 1
-6 if x > 23:
+6 if x > 19:
-7  print "Welcome!"
+7  print("Welcome!")
 ```

-Let's suppose that when we wrote this snippet it seemed clear that "Welcome!" won't be **printed**.
-We want to debug this code now.
-An useful **trick** you can use when debugging with `print()` is to print the **variable**'s value together with the **line number**.
+Let's suppose we wanted `"Welcome!"` to be printed.
+In this simple case, we have only an `if` statement to check.
+A **useful trick** for debugging is printing the value of `x` and try to follow the code with that value in mind.

 ```
 1  def foo():
-2    return 8
+2    return 6
 3  x = foo()
 4  print("Line 4, x= ", x)
 5  while(True):